bivex/design-tokens-cli/README.md

 #### Formats

 The `to` array for each transformation lists the formats you want and their respective output folders.
-The `as` property must be the file extension for the output format.
-Both `mjs` and `js` output ES modules.
+The `as` property must be one of the supported format identifiers:

+- `css` - CSS custom properties
+- `scss` - Sass variables
+- `mjs` or `js` - ES modules
+- `json` - JSON output
+- `tailwind-config` - Tailwind CSS v3 JavaScript configuration
+- `tailwind-theme` - Tailwind CSS v4 CSS @theme directive

 ### Running the transforms